Matt32609/SPM-SIjil-Pelajaran-Malaysia-private-candidate-registeration-portal-simulator/README.md

 7. The project was designed to simulate the overall workflow and structure of an examination registration portal rather than perfectly replicate the official Malaysian SPM registration system.

+8. This simulator only supports the Malay (Bahasa Malaysia) language to realistically simulate the original workflow of the registeration process.

 ---------------------------------------------
 To use this simulator:
 -------------------------------------------